tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/social_auth.rst

 **Last Updated:** December 2020

 Tethys Portal supports authenticating users with several social authentication and single sign on providers such as Google, Facebook, and LinkedIn via the OAuth 2.0 method.
-The social authentication and authorization features have been implemented using the `Python Social Auth <http://psa.matiasaguirre.net/>`_ module and the social buttons provided by the `Social Buttons for Bootstrap <http://lipis.github.io/bootstrap-social/>`_.
+The social authentication and authorization features have been implemented using the `Python Social Auth <http://psa.matiasaguirre.net/>`_ module.
 Social login is disabled by default, because enabling it requires registering your tethys portal instance with each provider.

 Enable Social Login